Skip to main content

 pub fn get_remaining_limit(&self, call: getRemainingLimitCall) -> Result<U256>

-Returns the remaining spending limit for a key-token pair, or a blank entry if inexistent or revoked (T2+).
+Returns the remaining spending limit for a key-token pair.

 Source